How long does it take to become accredited through NEASC?

 How can I get information about a school’s accreditation status and/or copies of its accreditation reports?

-A school’s accreditation status is listed in the CIS Directory of Schools, along with the year the school was first accredited and the year of the last full accreditation review.
+A school’s accreditation status is listed in the Directory of Schools, along with the year the school was first accredited and the year of the last full accreditation review.
 Schools are in good standing, unless there is a notation that they are on Probation.
 Accreditation reports and correspondence are the property of the school and are released by the school at its discretion.

 Do the New England states recognize NEASC Accreditation?